Sound energy

 Photocopier

-Sound energy example - photocopier
+Sound energy example - Photocopier

-A Xerox machine produces sound energy while operating | Image: Stock photo[●]
+A Xerox machine produces sound energy while operating | Image: Stock photo

 A photocopier produces sound energy during its operation through various mechanical and electrical processes.
 When a document is placed on the scanning bed, the photocopier uses a combination of light, lenses, and sensors to create an image of the document.
 The mechanical movement of internal components, such as the scanning assembly and paper feeder, generates sound waves.
-Additionally, the electrostatic process involved in transferring toner to the paper contributes to the overall sound produced.
+The electrostatic process involved in transferring toner to the paper contributes to the overall sound produced.
 The hums, clicks, and whirs of a photocopier showcase the sound energy generated by the intricate interplay of mechanical and electrical components during the copying process.

 Typing

-Sound energy example - typing
+Sound energy example - Typing

-The sound of fingers typing on a keyboard is an example of sound energy | Image: Stock photo[●]
+The sound of fingers typing on a keyboard is an example of sound energy | Image: Unsplash

 Typing on a keyboard produces sound energy through the mechanical action of striking keys.
 When a key is pressed, it activates a mechanism that typically involves the movement of a small hammer or plunger, causing it to strike a surface or contact point beneath the key.
 This impact generates vibrations that propagate through the keyboard structure and into the surrounding air as sound waves.
 The resulting sound, often described as the “click-clack” of typing, provides valuable feedback to the typist by confirming that a key has been successfully pressed and registered.
 This auditory feedback contributes to the typist’s awareness and enhances the overall typing experience.